 Bad writing is expensive.
-You can spend a lot of money building a great website and ruin it by lousy copy.
+You can spend a lot of money building a great website and ruin it with lousy copy.
 Spelling mistakes alone are thought to cost UK businesses millions each year in lost revenue.

-I know how to use a paint brush but it would be a disaster if I tried to paint my house (trust me, I’ve tried).
+I know how to use a paint brush, but it would be a disaster if I tried to paint my house (trust me, I’ve tried).
 It’s the same with writing.
 Just because we all know how to write, it’s easy to think that we all know how to write well.

 In fact, it is usually cheaper and more effective to hire a professional to do your writing, especially for copy that your customers will see.

 Before you hire a writer, however, you need to ask a few key questions to make sure you are both speaking the same language.

 - Can I see some examples of your work?
 They do not need to have covered your industry before; a good writer will be able to research and write on any new topic.
 They do, however, need to impress you with the style and clarity of their previous work.

 - Do you have references?
 Ask for them and check them out.
 Always.